Aboubakr-Tahir/Peacock-excel-agentic-system-/README.md

 python api.py
 ```

-The agent will start an interactive session where you can ask questions and request analysis.
+The agent will start an interactive session where you can ask questions and request analysis about your excel file.